ico-masters/website/_blog/leveraging-contacts.md

   you know.
 For new startups, often the first step on their business roadmap is community building.
 But, if you’re new to the space, how do you achieve this?
 ---
 In the crypto community, it’s often just as much about **who** you know as **what** you know.
 There’s a reason the space is often referred to as a community — within the blockchain industry, projects are often very open to striking up collaborative partnerships.
-As an emerging industry and new economy, participants within the blockchain space embrace collaboration over competition.
+As an emerging industry and new economy, participants within the blockchain space should embrace collaboration over competition.
 Innovators are always looking for new ways to work together and build valuable projects rather than competing for market share.

 For new startups, often the first step on their business roadmap is community building.
 But, if you’re new to the space, how do you achieve this?